Galata Tower: Istanbul's Timeless Icon

 Facts About Galata Tower

 The Galata Tower, an iconic landmark in Istanbul, Turkey, stands as a testament to centuries of history.
 Erected in 1348, during the Byzantine Empire, the tower has served various purposes over time.
 Initially constructed as a watchtower, it later housed prisoners and was utilized as an observatory for celestial observations.
-Standing at 67 meters tall, the tower offers panoramic views of the city and the Bosphorus.
-Its distinctive conical roof and stone façade showcase a blend of medieval and Ottoman architectural styles.
-The tower's role expanded to include a fire watch post and a radio broadcasting tower.
-Today, it attracts tourists who ascend its spiral staircase to witness breathtaking vistas and learn about its rich history through exhibitions on its various functions.
-The Galata Tower remains an enduring symbol of Istanbul's evolution and cultural heritage.

 When was the Galata Tower built?